btc-vision/OP_NET/StateAwareParallelism.md

 ## Overview

 The **State-Aware Parallelism** principle optimizes transaction processing in OPNet by leveraging parallel execution for independent transactions while ensuring proper handling of dependencies between transactions.
-This principle boosts performance without compromising the integrity of the system's state.
+This principle boosts performance without compromising the integrity of the system's state, and further optimizes transaction processing using promises and context blocking to await state availability before resuming execution.

 ## How It Works